bfrg/vim-fzy/README.md

 ¹When only one item is specified it is used on all four sides.

-For default options, set the `popup` entry to an empty dictionary.

 The popup options are similar to what is passed to `popup_create()`.
 Other useful options are `pos`, `line`, `col`, `drag`, `close`, `resize` and `zindex`.
 See <kbd>:help popup\_create-arguments</kbd> for more details.